anjali-AK-30/1st-game/README.md

 # 1st-game
-This is my first git repoditiory.
+This is my first git repository.
+Author- Anjali Kumari